 - Chambers and Partners 2013 to 2023 - leading lawyer in shipping

 - Chambers and Partners 2023 - Senior Statesperson

 - Who's Who Legal 2015 to 2019 - Global Leader and National Leader in Transport - Shipping Law

-Stuart was called to the Bar of England and Wales in 1973 and admitted as a solicitor in NSW in 1978.
+Stuart was called to the Bar of England and Wales in 1973 and admitted as a Barrister in NSW in 1975.
 He is admitted to practice in the Supreme Courts of NSW and Victoria, the Federal Court and the High Court of Australia.
-Stuart joined the legal practice as a partner in 2005.